404NoMore404/PowerShellScripts/Packaging/README.md

   PKG_WatchSuite_20260312_143201.log
 ```

-### Option B — Using the three scripts separately
+### Using the three Watch scripts separately

 Run `Watch-Install.ps1` during the install.
 It saves `Watch_Installer_Google_Chrome.json` next to the installer.

 After the install, run `Watch-Uninstall.ps1`.
-When the file picker opens, select the `Watch_Installer_Google_Chrome.json` file.
+Select the `Watch_Installer_Google_Chrome.json` file.
 The script detects the UninstallString and offers it as the default — press Enter to accept.
 It saves `Watch_Uninstaller_Google_Chrome.json` in the same folder.

 Finally, run `Compare-WatchReports.ps1`.
 Select both JSON files when prompted.
-The verdict tells you whether the uninstaller cleaned up completely or left files and registry keys behind.

 **File layout after running all three separately:**